digitalyoshixi/zettelkasten/content/Geography/Law of Unconformities.md

 tags:
   - geography
 ---
+A law that uses [[Unconformities]] to measure missing time for rock.
-Erosion removing layers of rock represent missing time
+The erosion removing layers of rock represent the missing time
 ![[Law of Unconformities-20250305011104651.webp]]
 ![[Law of Unconformities-20250305011144978.webp]]